GSM-Godwin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Prints all combinations of two letters, except 'oo'
+Prints a number with two decimal places.
+The number is stored in the environment variable 'NUM'